-One of the most devastating injuries our firm sees in our car accident clients are those to the spine.
+Spinal cord injuries are among the most devastating injuries our firm sees in our car accident clients.
 Talk to a Lawyer for Free 24/7 at (314) 361-4242!

 These types of injuries have a wide range of symptoms from minor pain that goes away with treatment to total paralysis from a broken back.
 Even with minor spinal cord injuries, the pain that is associated with it can reappear months or years after the accident.
 If you were the victim of a St. Louis car accident and are now attempting to readjust to life with a spinal cord injury, contact a St. Louis car accident lawyer at our law firm as soon as possible!

 High-speed car crashes are one of the leading causes of spinal injuries thanks to the very high level of force that is created.
 If your injury was caused by the reckless disregard of another driver, do not hesitate to file a claim for damages.